-I am officially over one month post-op and ready to give an update.
+I am officially over one month post-op from my salpingectomy and ready to give an update.
 You can read my previous infertility posts, here.

-As a quick recap, I had to have a robotic-assisted laparoscopic surgery to remove my right fallopian tube and test the functionality of my left tube for possible removal.
+As a quick recap, I had a robotic-assisted laparoscopic surgery to remove my right fallopian tube and test the functionality of my left tube for possible removal.

 The procedure ended up requiring five small incisions.
 Since I have a lot of scar tissue from previous surgeries, it was not safe to cut in my lower